femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 This is an API request layer for Dart/Flutter projects.

-- The flow of the usage of this package:
+- The usage of this package:
     - Create your `ResponseModel`'s to define the type of the response. (`GetTodoResponse` is the example in the following class diagram)
-    - Create your `RequestCommand`'s to define the properties of the request. (e.g. method, url path, headers, payload, etc.) (`GetTodoRequestCommand` and `PostTodoRequestCommand` are the examples in the following class diagram)
+    - Create your `RequestCommand`'s to define the properties of the request. (e.g., method, url path, headers, payload, etc.) (`GetTodoRequestCommand` and `PostTodoRequestCommand` are the examples in the following class diagram)
     - Create your `INetworkInvoker` object from an implementation of this package. (`DioNetworkInvoker`).
 Using `get_it` is highly recommended to create a singleton instance of the `INetworkInvoker`.